cung0/MergeTest/README.md

 # MergeTest
-# Pushing something to practice merging
+# Changing text to merge